 Tax Considerations.
 In setting compensation for our NEOs, our compensation committee considers the deductibility of compensation under the Code.
-Section 162(m) of the Code prohibits us from taking a tax deduction for compensation in excess of \$1.0 million that is paid to our chief executive officer and our NEOs, excluding our chief financial officer, and that is not considered "performance-based" compensation under Section 162(m).
-However, certain transition rules of Section 162(m) have permitted us to treat as performance-based compensation that is not subject to the \$1.0 million cap on the following: (i) the compensation resulting from the exercise of stock options that we granted prior to our initial public offering; (ii) the compensation payable under bonus arrangements that were in place prior to our initial public offering; and (iii) compensation resulting from the exercise of stock options, or the vesting of restricted stock, that granted during the period that began after the closing of our initial public offering and ending with our 2011 annual meeting of shareholders.
-Our 2004 Stock and Incentive Awards Plan provides for the grant of performance-based compensation under Section 162(m), and we obtained shareholder approval of the Plan at the 2011 annual meeting to enable us to qualify awards granted under the Plan to be considered performance-based compensation for purposes of Section 162(m).
-Our compensation committee may, however, approve compensation that will not meet the requirements of Section 162(m) in order to ensure competitive levels of total compensation for our executive officers.
+Section 162(m) of the Code generally prohibits publicly traded companies from taking a tax deduction for compensation in excess of \$1.0 million that is paid to the chief executive officer and other NEOs, excluding the chief financial officer.
+However, compensation that is considered "performance-based" compensation under Section 162(m) is not subject to the \$1.0 million limit on deductibility.
+We obtained shareholder approval of the material terms of the performance-based compensation to the extent the other applicable requirements of Section 162(m) are satisfied.
+Our compensation committee intends to consider the deductibility of performance-based compensation under Section 162(m) in order to ensure competitive compensation for our NEOs, but it may approve compensation that will not meet the requirements of Section 162(m) in order to ensure competitive compensation levels and structures for our executive officers.